 If you forget your umbrella and get caught in a sudden rainstorm, in addition to the WPO's rental umbrellas, the campus umbrella sharing service ``Aikasa'' is also convenient.
 This is a service that allows you to rent umbrellas for 140 yen (per umbrella) per day (24 hours), and there are many stands located not only on campus but also at stations along the JR Yamanote Line, Seibu Shinjuku Line, Seibu Ikebukuro Line, and Odakyu Line.
 Yes, you can return it to a location convenient for you.

 Waseda University, which used to dispose of more than 3,000 plastic umbrellas a year, recommends the use of i-kasa as part of its environmental measures.
 To actually use it, you will need the "i-kasa" app.
-Please check the app and i-kasa website for details.
+Please check the app and the i-kasa website for details.

 I want to check the environment and classroom for taking classes.